Skip to main content

 You will use the .eopkg file(s) created by the build process for testing.

-Install the .eopkg Files
+Install the .eopkg files

 To install your new package, run the following command in the directory where you built the package.
 Include all .eopkg files that were built.